How to Cancel State Farm Car Insurance

 Get written confirmation and wrap up

-If you're thinking of switching to a lower-cost insurer, compare quotes before your State Farm cancellation takes effect.
+If you're switching to a lower-cost insurer, compare quotes before your State Farm cancellation takes effect.
 GEICO and Progressive consistently come in below State Farm's average rates for standard driver profiles.
 MoneyGeek's cheapest car insurance guide shows current rates by company so you can confirm your new insurer is actually cheaper before you cancel.

 State Farm Cancellation Mistakes to Avoid